JonasRSV/Friday/README.md

 ## Contributing

-This is mainly a project for building an assitant that I myself use, but contributions are welcome that would make it usable for others.
+This is mainly a project for building an assistant that I myself use, but contributions are welcome that would make it usable for others.
 Help with general documentation, contributions of [models](mm), contributions to [core assistant code](friday) or contributions to the [user-interface](web/becky) are most welcome.
 Although it might be hard to start contributing directly because of a lack of documentation.
 An attempt of a project overview is given in the following section:

 ### Architecture